harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-steps-techniques-best-practices.md

 Before embarking on the data harmonisation journey, it's essential to grasp its significance and the challenges it aims to solve:

 - **Definition and Scope**: Data harmonisation is the process of bringing together data from different sources, aligning on common standards to ensure they are comparable and usable in analysis.
-    - This process involves standardising data attributes, such as units of measurement, time zones, and terminologies, to create a unified data set that can be easily analyzed and interpreted.
+    - This process involves standardising data attributes, such as units of measurement, time zones, and terminologies, to create a unified data set that can be easily analysed and interpreted.
     - The scope of data harmonisation extends beyond mere data cleaning or transformation; it encompasses the establishment of common standards and practices to achieve interoperability among datasets.

 - **Importance**: It enhances data quality, facilitates interoperability, and supports comprehensive analytics, thereby driving informed decisions.